Resolving business debt. At first, it might seem to imply “a business not paying what it owes.”

 Troy Tucker, Blue Sky Business Resources/Committee Chair, M&A Source

-Business debt elimination can’t be understood solely from the perspective of the benefits to the insolvent owner, although there are many; or even from the perspective of the benefit to creditors.
+Business debt resolution can’t be understood solely from the perspective of the benefits to the insolvent owner, although there are many; or even from the perspective of the benefit to creditors.

 Destruction of business value is unnecessary.
 Therefore, it’s unethical as well.
 Too many jobs and too much economic activity are at stake in the preservation of hard-earned value.
 Owners, lenders, employees and our nation as a whole must reconceive how business assets are liquidated at the point of insolvency.
 The potential economic stimulus offered to the economy as a whole can’t be overstated.
 The wellbeing of owners, lenders, employees, and our role in a global economy depend upon it.
 There is a better way.

 Second Wind has conducted thousands of reorganizations in the distressed space, preserving business value, distressed owners and jobs.
-To find out more about how Second Wind can eliminate unsupportable debt for your business or your distressed client, contact us today.
+To find out more about how Second Wind can fully resolve unsupportable debt for your business or your distressed client, contact us today.